jonathandion/awesome-emails/README.md

 > A collection of awesome frameworks, templates, tools, workflows and many more to build responsive emails. :fire:

+If you want to contribute, please read the [contribution guidelines](https://github.com/jonathandion/awesome-emails/blob/master/contributing.md).

 ## Frameworks

 - [Ink](https://github.com/zurb/ink) - Quickly create responsive HTML emails that work on any device & client.
 Even Outlook.